core-api/core-api/docs/specification/encoding.md

 The top level element in a Core API response MUST either be a Document or an Error.

-The RECOMMENDED media type for this scheme is: `application/vnd.coreapi+json`
+The RECOMMENDED media type for this scheme is: `application/vnd.coreapi+json`, but `application/json` MAY also be used.

 An example JSON encoded document is demonstrated below.